 It would seem that our vaunted right to purchase firearms of all sorts has helped to create a more violent, less secure environment for Americans, rather than a less violent, more secure one as argued by gun proponents.
 Interestingly, in a recent article regarding the Texas District Attorney and his wife who were murdered in their home, it was reported that he had 60-72 guns of all types planted all over the house and that both he and his wife were expert at using them.
 But apparently all those guns were to no avail.

 Social Mobility: America has always prided itself as being the land of opportunity.
 Over the years, especially the late 1800s and early 1900s, tens of millions of immigrants came to the US because of the American dream.
-And indeed, while data is not available, certainly anecdotal stories of the upward mobility of immigrants abound.
+And indeed, while data for that period is not available, certainly anecdotal stories of the upward mobility of immigrants abound.
 Surveys show that Americans still think of their country as being a meritocracy; that is, if you have what it takes and you are hardworking, you will succeed.

 But the data from two recent studies show that the image is far from true.
 Yes, there is still social mobility, but the US is hardly the leader in this area.
 In a study by the PEW Economic Mobility Project of 10 developed countries, the US had a lower generational income mobility than that of the other countries.
 That means that a child’s income (as an adult) was more a function of his father’s income.
 Likewise, in a study that compared 6 developed countries regarding the likelihood of children remaining in the same income quintile as their their father, 42% of American children in the poorest quintile remained in that quintile, a rate of poverty persistence far greater than the 30% in the United Kingdom and the 25-28% range found in the Scandinavian countries.
 Likewise in looking at the percentage who moved from the lowest quintile to the highest quintile, the US rate was 7.9%, while the rate in the other 5 countries was 11 - 14%.

-Equal Opportunity: The United States has fine laws guaranteeing equal opportunity, meaning freedom from discrimination.
+Equal Opportunity: The United States has many laws guaranteeing equal opportunity, meaning freedom from discrimination.
 But even if those laws worked perfectly and there was no more discrimination in this country, which of course is far from the case, there would still be a significant lack of equal opportunity because your parents’ income usually determines where you live and the quality of education that you receive, which in turn determines the range of your opportunity.
 Given the high income inequality in the US, that means that true equal opportunity is really a phantom in our country.

 While this lack of equal opportunity is not just a function of unequal funding, legal and legislative efforts to alter this dynamic by changing the way in which schools are financed ... equally by the state rather than unequally by school districts ... have not gained traction anywhere because of the opposition of those who fare better under the current system.
 While there is no comparative data on this specific issue with other countries, the data on social mobility reflect this reality.